pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

-Real-time email notifications are sent for failed VRTs for a site.
-If an error is detected during an update attempt, the Autopilot Status displays **Needs Attention**  with two options to **Review Test Results** or to **View Update Details**.
-When a failed test requires review, new tests cannot be run on the site until the results have been approved or discarded through Autopilot.

-To resolve this issue remove the page from VRT settings or fix the redirect in the Dev environment for that page.
+To resolve this issue remove the page from VRT settings or fix the redirect in the Dev environment for the page.

 </Accordion>